MakeSchool-Tutorials/Makestagram-Swift-V2/P7-Taking-Photos/content.md

 The second option allows the user to pick an image from the library.
 We create a `UIAlertAction` for the library and add it to the `UIAlertController`.
 (The body of the action is empty right now, but we will add the code in the next section.)

 The third action, allowing the user to take a new photo, is special because it should only be displayed if the device has access to a camera.
-We check if the current device has a rear camera by using the `isCameraDeviceAvailable(_:UIImagePickerControllerCameraDevice)` method.
+We check if the current device has a rear camera by using the `isCameraDeviceAvailable(_:)` method.
 If the rear camera is available, we add an action to the alert controller that allows the user to take a new photo.
 (We will add code to the body of this action in the next section as well.)

 In the very last line we present the `alertController`.
 As we discussed earlier, view controllers can only be presented from other view controllers.
 We use the reference that we've stored in the `viewController` property and call the `presentViewController` method on it.
 Now the popup will be displayed on whichever view controller is stored in the `viewController` property!